 Amelie Mancini is a French-American painter and printmaker based in Brooklyn, NY.
 Working primarily in oil and watercolor, her work is rooted around the female figure.
-Her paintings are a visual and legible record of the actions and decisions taken throughout the making.
-Each painting is a puzzle to be solved, when it reaches a state of equilibrium, where every inch of the surface is considered and connected to the whole.

 “In my own life I often feel like the ground is shifting under my feet, and painting is the way that I can steady myself.
 Out of the chaos of the world, I find meaning through a process of layering paint, mixing patterns, colors and registers, and setting my figures into familiar scenes and poses, tipping them just so.”